GaloisInc/crucible/doc/tutorial/tutorial.md

     # saw -j <path to rt.jar or classes.jar from JDK> java_add.saw

-In this example, the definitions of `setup` and `setup'` provide extra information about how to configure the symbolic simulator when analyzing Java code.
+In this example, the definitions of `add_spec` and `dbl_spec` provide extra information about how to configure the symbolic simulator when analyzing Java code.
 In this case, the setup blocks provide explicit descriptions of the implicit configuration used by `java_extract` (used in the earlier Java FFS example and in the next section).
-The `java_var`
-commands instruct the simulator to create fresh symbolic inputs to correspond to the Java variables `x` and `y`.
+The `java_var` commands instruct the simulator to create fresh symbolic inputs to correspond to the Java variables `x` and `y`.
 Then, the `java_return` commands indicate the expected return value of the each method, in terms of existing models (which can be written inline).

 Finally, the `java_verify_tactic` command indicates what method to use to prove that the Java methods do indeed return the expected value.
 In